corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/network/corda-networks.md

 tags:
 - corda
 - networks
-title: Understanding Corda Networks
+title: Understanding Corda networks
 weight: 10
 ---

-# Corda Networks
+# Corda networks

 A Corda network is a collection of nodes with a vetted, unique identity that share a common “root of trust” upon which all certificates and signatures are ultimately chained back to.
 The tooling that enables this infrastructure